 Tito La Rosa

 For more than a decade, La Rosa, a descendent of Quechua Indians of the Peruvian Andes, has been recovering and preserving, studying, and intuiting the ancestral music of Peru.
-Tito is also a Curandeiro de Sonido, a Shaman of Music.
+Tito is also known as a Curandero de Sonido, a Shaman of Music.
 When performing ritual and ceremony for healing, he enters into an altered state to bring forth sound that elevates the frequency of an individual and allows for healing and balance to occur.

 View other products from Tito La Rosa